 There are two elements to any successful interior...
 Design & Decoration.
 I specialise in Design.

 The design aspect focuses on the ‘hardscape’ of an interior.
 Hardscape refers to everything on the inside of the building that’s ‘nailed down’.
 This covers elements like kitchen and bathroom cabinetry, appliances, lights & plumbing fittings.
 Interior DESIGN is the art of making sure the framework of the interior (the 'bones' if you like) is put together in a functional and practical way that most suits the lifestyle and needs of my clients.

-While I give furniture and artwork placement consideration in my design work, I usually leave it up to my client to choose an Interior Decorator they'd like to work with.
+While I give furniture and artwork placement consideration in my design work, I refer my clients to skilled Interior Decorators, or they can choose their own that they'd like to work with.
 Some of my clients prefer to bring their own creativity to their interior with the decoration aspect.

 How I work